elrod/php-easyMVC/README.md

 - Easy to Use and Understand !
 - Easy to Install!
 - Virtually compatible with any DBMS, just write a driver for your DBMS by implementing the db.class.php abstract class
+- Easy to use localization system, just put your translation xml files in the locale folder.
 - No Templating Language!
 Just write your HTML views and access variables with simple php instructions
 - Expandable: you can write as many indipendent MVC modules as you like and use them within your web application